Gangapur City: Railways

 is a railway station on the Delhi–Kota–Vadodara–Mumbai railway line and it is abbreviated as GGC.
 Many of the major trains on this route stop at the station.
 It is in the West Central Railway Zone under the Kota Division.
 Gangapur City is directly connected to major cities like Delhi, Mumbai, Jaipur, Kota, Agra, Indore, Mathura, Patna, Jammu, Amritsar, and Udaipur.

 Station also serve as only railway source to places like Karauli, Sapotara, Bamanwas, Lalsot, Kailadevi, Piplai which did not have railway connectivity.

 A new railway line is being constructed between and to connect Gangapur City to the Ahmedabad Junction railway station, in order to decrease travel time to cities like Jaipur, Jodhpur, and Ahmedabad and provide railway connectivity to areas like Lalsot, Piplai, and Bamanwas.
 Currently DEMU Trains and Goods Trains run on this route.

 Another railway line has been proposed between Dholpur and Gangapur City to connect Gangapur City to the Delhi–Bhopal–Mumbai rail route and to provide connectivity to Karauli.

 Roadways

+Gangapur city is close to newly built delhi mumbai expressway.
 Gangapur City has a Rajasthan roadways bus stand for Rajasthan government buses and a private bus stand for privately owned buses.
 Gangapur City has regular government and private buses to cities like Jaipur, Dausa, Karauli, Dholpur, Gwalior, Ajmer, Pushkar, Hindaun, Alwar, Bikaner, Bhilwara, Sikar and Sawai Madhopur.

 Major roads passing through Gangapur City are: